Skip to main content

 Compliance Transparency

-Best Dental publicly discloses its infection control accreditation, OSHA compliance, spore testing, and sterilization protocols — because patients deserve to verify safety standards before they walk in the door.
+Best Dental publicly shares our infection control accreditation, OSHA compliance, spore testing, and sterilization protocols.
+Because patients deserve to verify safety before they walk in the door.

 Safety You Can See and Verify

-Every patient who walks into Best Dental deserves to know that the instruments touching their mouth are sterile, the surfaces around them are clean, and the team caring for them has taken every precaution modern dentistry requires.
-Unlike most dental practices, we publish our accreditation status, compliance documentation, and exact protocols — so you can verify, not just trust.
+Every patient who walks into Best Dental deserves to know that the tools touching their mouth are sterile.
+The surfaces around them are clean.
+And the team caring for them has taken every step modern dentistry requires.
+Unlike most dental offices, we publish our credentials, compliance docs, and exact protocols.
+So you can verify.
+Not just trust.

-This page walks through our DIPC certification, OSHA compliance, spore testing program, sterilization logs, and daily protocols — with full transparency about what we maintain and why.
+This page walks through our DIPC certification, OSHA compliance, spore testing program, sterilization logs, and daily protocols.
+With full honesty about what we do and why.

 🏅 DIPC Certified Dental Infection Prevention & Control · Since Jan 2019